 Many people wear certain clothing accessories on a daily basis.
 In fact, this sometimes becomes part of their personality.
 However, if you are one of these people, have some respect for those at the wedding and refrain from wearing these items.
 Examples of these accessories include hats, caps, bandanas and sunglasses.

-When it comes to clothing for a wedding, stick to the basics.
+So when it comes to clothing for a wedding and what not to wear to a wedding, stick to the basics.
 Many people try to make a good impression by making too much of an effort.
 Others don’t put any thought or effort into the preparations for a wedding at all.
 Either way, avoid making the mistakes above so that you don’t embarrass yourself and others.